okturan/spend-elon-musk-money/README.md

 # Spend Elon Musk's Money!

-This project was inspired by [Spend Elon Musk's Money](https://neal.fun/spend/).
+This project was inspired by [Spend Bill Gates' Money](https://neal.fun/spend/).
 It was created as part of the Patika Front End Bootcamp Week 10 assignment.

 ## About the Project